specifics from Miller's lab

 Writing such proposals is not mandatory.
 Students will have (within reason) what they need to do their work.
 However there are many benefits to undertaking the effort to write and submit a proposal.
 Experience is gained.
 If the effort is fruitful, it is valuable documentation on a resumé.
 Classroom supply budgets provide reasonably for laboratory supplies, but when students succeed in bringing in outside funds, the department budget benefits.

-Hamilton College is also fortunate to have a program that promotes student growth and serves the broader community beyond the Hamilton campus.
+Hamilton College has a program that promotes student growth and serves the broader community beyond the Hamilton campus.
 Levitt Scholars present their research at local secondary schools.
 To assist this effort, they receive additional preparation (with academic credit) for such presentations.Students are nominated by faculty and selected by a campus committee.
-The program was extended to students in science in 1997. more....
+The program was extended to students in science in 1997.

 I have been fortunate to have several gifted and ambitious student co-workers in my laboratory.
 The following lists show those students in my laboratory who wrote successful proposals for funding and travel, and those who were selected as special scholars.